 Crohn’s disease can be effectively treated with different medical and surgical treatment options.
 But, at the same time, it is important that the patient should maintain a good health with balanced diet and healthy lifestyle.
 Steroids are powerful enough to produce effective results but these drugs shouldn’t be given for a long term because they cause serious side effects.
 Certain anti-inflammatory medications such as sulfasalazine (Azulfidine), Colozal, Rowasa, Asacol, and Pentasa are recommended that are useful in the remission period.
 Some drugs such as Imuran and Purinethol are also prescribed that suppress the immune system of the body, which is more active and worsens the condition and these drugs are helpful for long time period.
 A medication named Infliximab (Remicade) blocks the inflammation response of the body that is given through intravenous and specifically treats the condition of anal fistula.
 Moreover, these two antibiotics: ciprofloxacin and metronidazole are also useful in treating the disease.
 The surgical treatment of Crohn’s disease can be needed at some point during the course of the treatment of Crohn’s disease.
 During the Crohn’s disease surgery, the diseased portion of the affected bowel is removed or the anal abscess or fistula is drained.

-For more information on Crohn’s disease, visit our clinic in Riverdale New Jersey.
+For more information on Crohn’s disease treatment in NJ, visit our clinic in Riverdale New Jersey.